nandi96/Windows-Insider-Program-Removal-Tool/README.md

 <h2>🛠️ Installation Steps:</h2>

-<p>Run with Powershell ISE</p>
+<p>Run with Powershell ISE as Administrator</p>

 ```
-Open a the IRT.ps1 file with PowerShell ISE (administrative privileges needed), then select "Run" or simply press "F5" key.
+Open a the IRT.ps1 file, then select "Run" or simply press "F5" key.
 ```